benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/linux_tv/media/dvb/video_function_calls.rst

 This ioctl call returns an event of type video_event if available.
 If an event is not available, the behavior depends on whether the device is in blocking or non-blocking mode.
-In the latter case, the call fails immediately with errno set to EWOULDBLOCK.
+In the latter case, the call fails immediately with errno set to ``EWOULDBLOCK``.
 In the former case, the call blocks until an event becomes available.
 The standard Linux poll() and/or select() system calls can be used with the device file descriptor to watch for new events.
 For select(), the file descriptor should be